 - Doesn’t have a broad back head for hammering

 2. Schrade Survival Hatchet

 The Schrade hatchet is a little longer than most survival hatchets but the added length makes it more versatile in what it can do.
-It’s still lightweight compared to standard camping hatchets.
-If you have the storage space it’s going to be one of the best options overall.
+It’s still lightweight compared to most hatchets.
+If you have the space to store it, it’s going to be one of the best options overall.